ccrysisa/lim/README.md

 ### lasm

 Assembly language for the Virtual Machine.
-FOr exampes see [./tests](./tests/) folder.
+For exampes see [./tests](./tests/) folder.

 ### lime